EDCD/EDDI/SpeechResponder/Help.md

 {set marketcommodity to CommodityStationDetails("Pesticides", "Chelbin Service Station", "Wolf 397")}
 {marketcommodity.name} is selling for {marketcommodity.sellprice} with a current market demand of {marketcommodity.demand} units.

+### CargoDetails()

+This function will provide full information for a cargo, carried in the commander's hold.

+CargoDetails() takes one mandatory argument, of two possible forms.
+- The first form, a commodity name of the cargo.
+If the commodity is not in the hold, a 'null' is returned.
+- The second form, a mission ID associated with the cargo, as haulage.
+If the mission ID is not associated with haulage, a 'null' is returned.

+Common usage of this is to provide further information about a particular cargo, for example:

+{set cargo to CargoDetails("Tea")}
+{if cargo && cargo.total > 0: You have {cargo.total} tonne{if cargo.total != 1: s} of {cargo.name} in your cargo hold.}

+or for a mission-related event,

+{set cargo to CargoDetails(event.missionid)}
+{if cargo: {cargo.total} tonne{if cargo.total != 1: s} of {cargo.name} is in your hold for this mission.}

+### HaulageDetails()

+This function will provide 'haulage' information for a mission-related cargo.
+See the 'haulage' object for variable details.

+HaulageDetails() takes one mandatory argument, a mission ID associated with the haulage.
+If the mission ID is not associated with haulage, a 'null' is returned.

+Common usage of this is to provide further information about a particular mission haulage, for example:

+{set haulage to HaulageDetails(event.missionid)}
+{if haulage && haulage.deleivered > 0:
+    {set total to haulage.amount + haulage.deleivered}
+	{haulage.type} mission to the cargo depot is {round(haulage.delivered / total * 100, 0)} percent complete.
+}

 ### MaterialDetails()

 This function will provide full information for a material given its name.